Galindo Aznárez II

 Galindo Aznárez II (died 922) was Count of Aragon from 893 to 922.
 He was the son of Aznar Galíndez II and his wife Onneca Garcés, daughter of King García Íñiguez of Pamplona.

 Life

-Galindo succeeded his father as count of Aragon.
+Galindo succeeded his father as Count of Aragon.
 In 905 he was part of a coalition that sponsored a coup d'état in Pamplona in favor of his brother-in-law, Sancho I, that overthrew the ruling Íñiguez dynasty which was replaced by the Jiménez dynasty, another branch that was more favorable to the interests of Aragon.
-However, he turned on this new king and in 911 attacked him in concert with brother-in-law Muhammad al-Tawil and Abd Allah ibn Lubb al-Qasawi.
+However, he turned on this new king and on 911 attacked him in concert with brother-in-law Muhammad al-Tawil and Abd Allah ibn Lubb al-Qasawi.
 This coalition was defeated, al-Tawil killed, and Galindo forced to become vassal of Sancho.

 Marriages and issue

 Galindo was married twice.
 By his first wife, Acibella, daughter of Count García II Sánchez of Gascony, and his wife Amuna of Périgord, he had three children: